“I’ll never forgive them for as long as they live!”

-An understandable response to a totally lame situation…
+An understandable response to a totally crappy situation…

 But how does being so angry about it make you feel?